 NASCAR honors 9/11 heroes and victims: 'Most patriotic' sporting organization 'in the world'

+Dale Earnhardt Jr. returned to the track anddrove a car inspired by Ground Zero's Tribute in Lights

-NASCAR is set to honor the victims and first responders of 9/11 at its second-round playoff weekend in Virginia, with one driver praising NASCAR as the "most patriotic" sporting organization "in the world."
+NASCAR honored the victims and first responders of 9/11 at its second-round playoff weekend in Virginia, with one driver praising NASCAR as the "most patriotic" sporting organization "in the world."

 "It's an honor to be in a sport like NASCAR, that comes together and allows us to do these tributes," driver Garrett Smithley told Fox News on Saturday, as he made his way to the event.
 "I would say it’s the most patriotic major sporting organization, I would say, in the world."